Constitution of the United States: Twenty-fourth Amendment (1964)

+Twenty-fifth Amendment (1967)

+The Twenty-fifth Amendment clarifies what happens upon the death, removal, or resignation of the president or vice president and how the presidency is temporarily filled if the president becomes disabled and cannot fulfill the responsibilities of the office.
+It supersedes the ambiguous succession rule established in Article II, Section 1, Clause 6.
+A concrete plan of succession has been needed on multiple occasions since 1789.
+However, for nearly 20% of U.S. history, there has been no vice president in office who could assume the presidency.

+Twenty-sixth Amendment (1971)

-The Twenty-sixth Amendment (1971) prohibits the government from denying the right of United States citizens, eighteen years of age or older, to vote on account of age.
+The Twenty-sixth Amendment prohibits the government from denying the right of United States citizens, eighteen years of age or older, to vote on account of age.
 The drive to lower the voting age was driven in large part by the broader student activism movement protesting the Vietnam War.
 It gained strength following the Supreme Court's decision in Oregon v.
 Mitchell (1970).